jsonking/jsonking.github.io/_posts/2019-12-22-mongodb-spring-auth-provider.markdown

 ```

 The interesting code is implemented in the `retrieveUser` method.
-- `MongoClientSettings` are first created from the connectionString and credentials (username and password).
+- `MongoClientSettings` is first created from the connectionString and credentials (username and password).
 - Then a `MongoClient` is created.
 - Using the client an attempt is made to list the database names and retrieve the first one.
 If the user is authenticated this should work.
 - Otherwise a `MongoSecurityException` is thrown from the driver.
 This is caught, wrapped in a `BadCredentialsException` and re-thrown: